 To give all of the leaves and petals some definition and a more three-dimensional look, score and curl the edges of the leaves and petals.
 How much you curl and shape your leaves and flowers is totally up to you and you can always adjust them when you attach them to your garland.

-To make the flowers, we followed a few DIY paper flowers tutorials we found on the internet.
+To make the flowers, we followed a few DIY paper flower tutorials we found on the internet.
 We used this lovely Poinsettia template which you can download for free and we also used this paper flower template to make the red and white roses.
 I also made one Peonie (using this giant paper flower tutorial but I made mine half the size).

 3. Assemble The Garland